LucasTavaresA/sgrade/README.md

 | `pearl`    | Run `pearl update`.                                                                                                    |
 | `gem`      | Run `gem upgrade --user-install` if `~/.gem` exists.                                                                   |
 | `custom`   | Run `~/.config/sgrade/custom`.                                                                                         |

+## Update itself

+Keeps and pulls a clone of sgrade in `$XDG_DATA_HOME/sgrade` or `$HOME/.local/share/sgrade`, You can change that by changing `SG_PATH` to a different location

+Then it substitutes the sgrade script in your path when they differ.